raghavendra7299/EE532L-PA03/README.md

  - Age: Age in years

 The target variable is a binary variable indicating whether a patient has diabetes or not.
 It takes the values 0 (no diabetes) or 1 (diabetes).
 Now your goal is to build a feed forward neural network from scratch, which includes 8 input neurons and 1 hidden layer with 3 neurons, to accurately classify individuals as diabetic or non-diabetic based on the given attributes.
+This time you also have to perform validation.
+You have to plot graphs of all the metrics as done in the first programming assignment.
+Each graph should have both training as well as validation curve.
+If you notice overfitting then address it accordingly and write your observations

 ## About (pa03_b.ipynb)
 The PneumoniaMNIST consists of 5,856 pediatric chest X-Ray images.
 The task is binary-class classification of pneumonia against normal.
 The #Training/ Validation/Test is 4,708/524/624.
 Image size is 1 × 28 × 28.

 The target variable is a binary variable indicating whether a patient has pneumonia or not.
 Now your goal is to build a feed forward neural network using tensorflow to accurately classify.
+For this we have already provided you with a skeleton code, you just have to fill the snippets and tune the parameters.
+Similarly you have to plot the training and validation curves for all the metrics.
+You have to tune the hyperparameters accordingly if you notice overfitting in your plotted graphs.

 ## Instructions
   - Make sure you have a GitHub account.
 If you don't have one, create an account at [GitHub](https://github.com/).